ben-rnd/2EZConfig/README.md

 ## Contact

-Please feel free to contact me on sows, or through my discord @ kissAss#0744
+Please feel free to contact me on sows (IYKYK)